Skip to main content

 --header 'Content-Type: application/json'

-• Use the access_token within its validity period as indicated by valid_till.
+• Always use the access_token within its validity period (valid_till).

-• If the token expires, generate a new one by calling the same API.
+• If the token expires, call the same API to generate a new one.